 Our clients are a main priority.
 Need proof?
 Read why we shut down an existing business to build a bigger and better one that will help brands grow.

 The past year has been quite a journey in Latana land.
-We decided to change direction from our existing brand tracking business and launched our new Brand Analytics product, paired with the new Latana brand.
+We decided to change direction from our existing brand tracking business and launched our new data science-fuelled brand tracking software, paired with the new Latana brand.

 But why did we move away from a proven business with existing clients and steady revenue streams?
 Because we realised that BrandTracker was not providing as much value to our clients as we wanted.
-We spent a lot of time thinking about what WOULD benefit our clients and therefore, devised brand analytics.
+We spent a lot of time thinking about what WOULD benefit our clients and therefore, devised a new way of brand tracking.
 Now, we want to tell you how we came to where we are today.
-So, if you want to better understand why we launched Latana Brand Analytics, how we are building the brand analytics platform, and why this is a big deal, please do read on.
+So, if you want to better understand why we launched Latana, how we are building our brand tracking software, and why this is a big deal, please do read on.

 The Past: BrandTracker and Brand Tracking

 Let’s start with the past and talk about BrandTracker.
 We launched the product in 2017 and offered brand tracking to small and medium-sized enterprises (SMEs) across Europe.
 This was in contrast to other brand trackers.
 See, brand tracking has been around for decades but is still mostly used by larger firms due to the prohibitively high cost.
 With BrandTracker, we offered a leaner, lower-cost version that focused on a set of standardised KPIs (around 5-10) and smaller sample sizes (usually 500).
 We delivered insights to our clients on a regular basis, usually monthly or quarterly, through an easy-to-use dashboard.

 Some aspects of BrandTracker were received really well by our clients.
 The dashboard was intuitive and a big improvement over the industry-typical PowerPoint presentations or PDF documents.